Tips On How To Manage An OSHA Inspection

 When the OSHA inspector arrives, whoever is assigned to host them should let management know they are at the facility.
 The next step should be to notify your company’s Clearwater construction attorney that there is an inspection taking place.

 The OSHA inspector will take plenty of pictures and notes on their walk through of your company.
 The individual who is assigned to accompany the inspector should be taking pictures and notes of the same things.
 Side-by-side notes and pictures will benefit your company if it needs to defend itself against an alleged violation.
 This will help to keep your company from being caught off guard

 Typically, the OSHA inspector will conduct private employee interviews during the inspection.
 Your employees have the right to decline an interview, however they could then be subpoenaed by OSHA.
 If this is the case, they would need to have a Clearwater construction lawyer present.
 Your employees should be made aware, prior to the event of an OSHA inspection, of what their rights are.
-Trent Cotney, P.A. is very knowledgeable in OSHA defense, and has a substantial background in representing contractors, subcontractors, suppliers, manufacturers and others in the construction industry.
+Cotney Construction Law is very knowledgeable in OSHA defense, and has a substantial background in representing contractors, subcontractors, suppliers, manufacturers and others in the construction industry.

 After an inspection, the OSHA representative will present any issues they found.
 OSHA has six months from the time of the inspection to issue citations, so this is the ideal time to ask any questions and get the correct clarifications you need.
 This is when you can also find out if there will be a follow up inspection.

 After the inspection is over, document everything your OSHA inspector told you about the walk though.
 Keep track of what they looked at and any issues that were uncovered so that they can be properly addressed.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.